sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 # FAQ Email

-Questions and anwers regarding the use of Sandboxie with email software.
+Questions and answers regarding the use of Sandboxie with email software.
 For a longer discussion, see [Email Protection](EmailProtection.md).

 ### Q. Why should I use Sandboxie to run my email software?